mikeiannacone/simple-irc-stream/README.md

 [![Build Status](https://travis-ci.org/ornl-situ/simple-irc-stream.png?branch=master)](https://travis-ci.org/ornl-situ/simple-irc-stream)

-# Send or receive strings from an IRC server
+# Send or receive messages from an IRC server

 This module will provide an input/output stream to/from IRC